A Nonlinear Approach to Dimension Reduction: Extension to Space

 \begin{proof}[Proof Sketch] We would like to utilize the framework designed for $\ell_2$ in Section \ref{sec:l2BetterSingleScale}.
 However, a few problems arise.
 Let us point them out explain how to solve them.

 \begin{itemize} \compactify \item Step 7: This step is not possible for $\ell_1$ norm, since there is no $\ell_1$-analogue of the Kirszbraun theorem.
 Instead, we modify the entire construction (specifically, steps 2-6) so that they work with the entire data set $S$, not only with the net $N$.
 The effect of this will be seen shortly.
-(In $\ell_2$, the same approach of discarding step 7 can be achieved by applying the Kirszbraun Theorem separately in every cluster in step 4, but this approach does not seem to have any advantages.) \item Step 2: We apply a padded decomposition to the entire set $S$ (and not only to the net $N$) with essentially same parameters and bounds.
-Thus, from now on each cluster $C\in P_i$ is a subset of $S$ (but not necessarily of $N$). \item Step 3: Instead of the Gaussian transform, we apply the Laplace transform $L_r$, i.e. $g_C$ now satisfies $\|g_C(x)-g_C(y)\|_1 = L_r(\|x-y\|)$ for all $x,y\in C$.
+(In $\ell_2$, the same approach of discarding step 7 can be achieved by applying the Kirszbraun Theorem separately in every cluster in step 4, but this approach does not seem to have any advantages.) \item Step 2: We apply a padded decomposition to the entire set $S$ (and not only to the net $N$) with essentially the same parameters and bounds.
+Thus, from now on each cluster $C\in P_i$ is a subset of $S$ (rather than of $N$). \item Step 3: Instead of the Gaussian transform, we apply the Laplace transform $L_r$, i.e. $g_C$ now satisfies $\|g_C(x)-g_C(y)\|_1 = L_r(\|x-y\|)$ for all $x,y\in C$.
 Such an embedding $g_C:C\to l_1$ is known to exist, see \cite[Corollary 9.1.3]{DL97}.
 The effect is clearly quite similar to that of the Gaussian transform.
 The fact that $C$ is not a subset of $N$ is not an issue. \item Step 4: We need to find a weak analogue to the JL lemma, but there is an additional complication of having to deal with points not in the net $N$.
-Specificially, we need a map $\Psi:g_C(C)\to \ell_1^{k'}$ which satisfies: (i) $\Psi$ is $1$-\lip on the entire cluster $g_C(C)$; and (ii) $Psi$ achieves $1+\veps$ distortion on the cluster net points $g_C(C\cap N)$.
-Observe that the former requirement is non-standard and does not follow from `standard'' dimension reduction theorems for a finite subsets of $\ell_1$.
-However, we describe below one simple dimension reduction for $\ell_1$ which does extend to our setting.
-(This construction was observed jointly with Gideon Schechtman.)
-We suspect that the dimension can be further reduced, since the current construction is an isometry on $g_C(C\cap N)$, and does not exploit the $1+\veps$ distortion allowed by requirement (ii).
-However, an improved map $\Psi$ cannot be linear, since in the worst case such a linear map requires dimension $k = 2^{\Omega(|C\cap N|)}$ \cite[Corollary 12.A]{FJS91}.
+Specificially, we need a map $\Psi:g_C(C)\to \ell_1^{k'}$ which satisfies: (i) $\Psi$ is $1$-\lip on the entire cluster $g_C(C)$; and (ii) $\Psi$ achieves $1+\veps$ distortion on the cluster net points $g_C(C\cap N)$.
+Observe that the former requirement is non-standard and does not follow from ``standard'' dimension reduction theorems for finite subsets of $\ell_1$.
+We will utilize the simple $\ell_1$ dimension-reduction mapping embedding described below in Theorem \ref{thm:l1-isometry} (recall $g_C(C) \subset \ell_1$), that achieves dimension $k'=2^{|C\cap N|}$ where $|C\cap N| \le \lambda^{O(\Delta/\veps\delta r)}$.\footnote{We suspect that the dimension can be further reduced, since the construction of Theorem \ref{thm:l1-isometry} is an isometry on $g_C(C\cap N)$, and does not exploit the $1+\veps$ distortion allowed by requirement (ii).
+However, an improved map $\Psi$ cannot be linear, since in the worst case such a linear map requires dimension $k = 2^{\Omega(|C\cap N|)}$ \cite[Corollary 12.A]{FJS91}.}